mrkamel/kraps/README.md

 end
 ```

-Iterate all partitions where the data of the partition is passed to the block
-using a lazy enumerable.

 ## More Complex Jobs

 Please note that a job class can return multiple jobs and jobs can build up on